-Studying his history, we see that Abraham is important to Christianity for his life of faith included hard struggles with doubt and unbelief in divine power.
+Studying his history, we see that Abraham is essential to Christianity for his life of faith, which included hard struggles with doubt and unbelief in divine power.
 His ancestors had been idolaters, which probably explains why he did not always have complete confidence in God’s ability.
 Twice he showed cowardice and asked Sarah to tell only half the truth, and he laughed when he was told he would have a son with Sarah.
 Despite these mistakes, the Lord worked through him because he accepted and thus was able to shape his character.

 Abram was a patriarch of God.
 The second was Adam and the man who was God’s friend.
 He is known to all people as the father of generations.
 Hence the saying “God of Abram, Isaac, and Jacob.”
 He had a wife, Sarah, with whom he bore Isaac in his old age.
-Abraham traveled through different geographical areas in his wanderings from his native Ur to Hebron, where he was buried.
+Abraham traveled through different geographical areas from his native Ur to Hebron, where he was buried.
 Most of his life’s essential episodes of reformation and mission are related to these journeys.

 Biography of Abraham